Zendesk automation to close stale tickets after multi step reminders: The definitive guide

 Frequently asked questions

-The main advantage is that it helps clear your queue of unresponsive conversations, reducing backlog and improving resolution metrics.
-It also frees up agents from time-consuming manual follow-ups on inactive tickets.
+The main advantage is that it helps keep your queue organized by managing unresponsive conversations, which supports improving resolution metrics.
+It also allows agents to focus on active tickets while the system handles routine follow-ups.

 Yes, you can customize the "Hours since pending" conditions for each step to define the timing of reminders and the auto-closure.
-You can also tailor the email messages sent to the requester in each reminder automation.
+You can also tailor the email messages sent to the requester in each reminder automation to match your brand's voice.

 If a customer replies, the ticket's "Hours since pending" timer would reset, and its status would likely change from pending.
-This would typically prevent subsequent automations in the Zendesk automation to close stale tickets after multi step reminders chain from firing, effectively stopping the auto-closure process.
+This ensures that subsequent automations in the Zendesk automation to close stale tickets after multi step reminders chain stop firing, allowing your team to re-engage with the active conversation.

 Share this post